Lux-AI-Challenge/Lux-Design-S1/specs.md

 ### Win Conditions

-At the conclusion of 360 turns the winner is whichever team the most [CityTiles](#CityTiles) on the map.
+At the conclusion of 360 turns the winner is whichever team has the most [CityTiles](#CityTiles) on the map.
 If that is a tie, then we run a tiebreaker according to the following:

 1. Number of [Units](#Units)
 2. Total fuel generated
 3. Coin flip

+A game may end early if a team no longer has any more [Units](#Units) or [CityTiles](#CityTiles).
+Then the other team wins.

 Note that the first tiebreaker will never change, however, the next 3 tiebreakers may change or be removed and we may allow ties in the competition.